FAQ landing page

 FAQ

-Can I wear glasses in a UK passport photo?
+Can I wear glasses for a UK passport photo?

 Only if they do not create glare or hide the eyes.
 Clear facial visibility matters more than the glasses themselves.